Here you go Pam on ebay

 I remember the pompoms - you picked them up with some kind of tweezer.
 They sold them in the Craft Barn in Lingfield, but I didn't invest in them as I preferred brushes.
 I bought the cheap chalks from DoCrafts, but never had much success with them.

-Post Thanks / Like - 0 Thanks, 2 Likes2 Member(s) liked this post
+Likes 2 Member(s) liked this post